RapidSoftwareSolutions/Marketplace-LuminarFlightData-Package/README.md

 | status       | Select     | Flight Status (airborne, cancelled, completed, planned or scheduled)

 ## LaminarFlightData.getFlightDetailByGUFI
-Retrieves the most complete picture of a single flight using an extended version of FIXM 3.0.
-Completed flights will remain accessible in the API for 3 hours after the flight has landed.
+Retrieves the most complete picture of a single flight, available in both GeoJSON and an extended version of FIXM 3.0.
+Completed flights will remain accessible in the API for 6 hours after the flight has landed.
+Note that the example GUFI below will not work; you will need a current one from one of the other API calls (e.g. Flights by Airline).

 | Field  | Type       | Description
 |--------|------------|----------